 However, it’s worth noting that avocados don’t help with weight loss as some people imagine.
 For one to attain the desired body size, energy balance must be present.
-It’s paramount to release more calories as compared to what goes into the body.
+It’s paramount to release more calories than what goes into the body.

-Eating more food or avocados doesn’t help to shed off the extra weight.
-Despite having a lot of nutrients, avocados contain high calorie; hence it’s advisable to consume the fruit in moderation.
+Eating more food or avocados doesn’t help to shed the extra weight.
+Despite having a lot of nutrients, avocados contain high calories; hence it’s advisable to consume the fruit in moderation.

-Eating too many avocados won’t help shed off that bulge because the fruit contains about 300 calories, which is an equivalent of two bowls of cooked rice.
+Eating too many avocados won’t help shed off that bulge because the fruit contains about 300 calories, equivalent to two bowls of cooked rice.

 2. Speeds up nutrient absorption from other meals

-Incorporating avocado to your beans or salad will interestingly speed up the absorption of the entire meal.
+Incorporating avocado into your beans or salad will interestingly speed up the absorption of the entire meal.
 Because of its high healthy fat content, the stomach quickly digests some fat into soluble nutrients.

-For the best results, add avocados to foods with vitamin A such as tomatoes and pumpkins.
+Add avocados to foods with vitamin A such as tomatoes and pumpkins, for the best results.